qimiko/click-on-steps/about.md

 See the README.md on the GitHub repository for more details.

+Android support requires the **latest version** of the Android launcher.

-Windows support is experimental!
-Windowing issues may occur :(
+_Windows support is experimental!_ Windowing issues may occur :(

 ## Special Thanks